box/developer.box.com/content/guides/embed/ui-elements/preview.md

     ```

 <Message type="notice">
-The Box AI UI Element is currently available only by
+Box AI for UI Elements is currently available only by
 installing the `npm` package.
 The CDN version is not yet supported.
 </Message>